--The product backlog may well be described as the single most important document or tool.
-It outlines every requirement for a system, project or product and, in effect, is a complete list of features desired to successfully produce the final product, examining the work items and bugs in addition to technical work and knowledge acquisition.
+The product backlog may well be described as the single most important document or tool.
+It outlines every requirement for a system, project, or product and serves as a complete list of features desired to successfully produce the final product, examining the work items and bugs in addition to technical work and knowledge acquisition.

 Release Burndown Chart

 The release burndown chart is the device used to track the progress of a sprint.
 Progression can be measured in the unit of choice, for example, in story points or within a time framework.